 Many of the factors listed above for allocating significant decision-making responsibilities also are taken into account when the court allocates parenting time.

 Do you have questions about child custody or the allocation of parental responsibilities in Illinois?
 An experienced and compassionate child custody lawyer in Melrose Park can assist you.
 Our lawyers have years of experience providing services to families with a wide variety of child custody matters.
-Contact the Arami Law Office today to learn more about how we can help you.
+Contact Arami Law, Inc. today to learn more about how we can help you.